Navigating The Australian Maternity System 1995

 No supervisor of midwives to debrief with (UK) , working too hard, unprotected hours, not getting the sleep I needed to be sane and happy!
 After three years I was burnt out, needed to leave.

-Vowed never to give myself to work like that again, develop boundaries, find a way to stop shift – work, 14yrs full – time was enough, i was done.
+Vowed never to give myself to a workplace like that again, strong boundaries put up.
+14yrs full -time shift work was enough, i was done.

-An important question every healthcare worker needs to ask regularly.
-How much of yourself are you willing /able to give to this job?
+Important question for every healthcare worker.
+How much of yourself are you willing /able to give to the job?
+Are you willing to cop the (documented) risks to your health from working night-shift?
 Don’t let it turn you into a basket case.

-After the birth of my own little bub and a years maternity leave I joined the casual midwife/ nurse pool (an option in Oz) of a large hospital in my city.
-Husband worked away on the regular and with no family support, this seemed like the only option.
-20 yrs later I’m still there, that hospital is my work home.
+After the birth of my own first bub and a years maternity leave I joined the casual midwife/nurse pool (an option in Oz) of a large hospital in my city.
+Husband worked away on the regular, no family support, this seemed like the only option.
+20 yrs later I’m still there, the hospital my work home.

 Lindsey Crossan Registered Nurse/ Midwife